MicrosoftDocs/microsoft-salescopilot-docs/articles/create-teams-meeting.md

 ## Generate a meeting summary

-When Sales app is added to a Teams meeting, it generates a meeting summary automatically if the meeting is recorded with transcription on.
+When the Sales app is added to a Teams meeting, it generates a meeting summary automatically if the meeting is recorded with transcription on.

 1. [Join the meeting](https://support.microsoft.com/office/join-a-meeting-in-teams-1613bb53-f3fa-431e-85a9-d6a91e3468c9) with your customer.
 You can use the link in the Outlook calendar event or join from Teams.